Paula Lane Nature Preserve

 In 2012, Petaluma acquired 11 acres of open space on Paula Lane at Sunset Drive, aiming to preserve it for community enjoyment.
 Our top priority has been restoring this area to its natural state, benefiting local wildlife and native plants.
 Years of neglect had led to invasive plant overgrowth, impacting wildlife habitats and creating wildfire hazards.

-Experts have determined that controlled grazing is the most effective method to remove invasive species, improve soil health, and reduce wildfire risks.
+Experts have determined that controlled, regenerative grazing is the most effective method to remove invasive species, improve soil health, and reduce wildfire risks.
 Grazing will help clear overgrowth and prepare the soil for native plants.
 Similar programs have successfully supported healthy ecosystems, benefiting species like the endangered American Badger that inhabits this land.

 We're committed to improving this preserve and value our shared community goals.